dsheiko/ng-backbone/doc/formview.md

 ## Custom Type Validation

-You can set up your own custom type validators like that:
+You can attach to a control one or many custom validators by using `data-ng-validate` attribute:

 ```javascript
 @Component({